txwizard/CRTTime/README.md

-# ZLib for Windows for Intel and ARM Processors ReadMe
+# CRTTime for Intel and ARM Processors ReadMe

 The purpose of this repository is to publish a port of a very simple library that wraps the CRT founctions for getting and formatting the time from the